SWE-MERA: A Dynamic Benchmark for Agenticly Evaluating Large Language Models on Software Engineering Tasks: Methodology

 \section{Methodology}

 The SWE-MERA task collection process systematically generates evaluation tasks based on real-world software engineering challenges.
 A comprehensive parsing of publicly available repositories was conducted to maximize coverage.
-For each selected repository state, identified tests that are introduced in subsequent development but do not yet pass in the current version.
+For each selected repository state, tests were identified that are introduced in subsequent development but do not yet pass in the current version.

 This framework enables objective assessment: after reverting the repository to the specified state and incorporating these future test cases, tests categorized as \texttt{PASS\_TO\_PASS} are expected to \textit{succeed}, while those labeled \texttt{FAIL\_TO\_PASS} are expected to \textit{fail}.